anibali/weightnorm/README.md

+*Warning: this code has not yet been tested in complete networks, use at own risk*

 # Weight normalization

 This is an unofficial Torch implementation of ["Weight Normalization: A Simple Reparameterization to Accelerate Training of Deep Neural Networks"](http://arxiv.org/abs/1602.07868)